Don’t ditch your Baguio

 Image: BenCab Museum official website

-Baguio City rests upon columns of culture and humanities, just like the BenCab Museum
+Baguio City rests upon columns of culture and humanities, just like the BenCab Museum, which thrusts the city forward with its local art and heritage exhibitions.

-The museum is named after Philippine National Artist Benedicto Cabrera, deemed the master of Filipino contemporary arts, who has both procured and produced the artworks housed within from his many decades of work and travel.
+The museum is named after Philippine National Artist Benedicto Cabrera, deemed the master of contemporary Filipino arts.
+He has procured and produced the artworks housed within from his many decades of work and travel, aside from paintings, artifacts, and implements reflecting the Cordilleran heritage.
 Upon paying the entrance fee, visitors will be allowed access to the different galleries: gander at artworks inside the BenCab Gallery, Erotica Gallery, the Cordillera Gallery, Philippine Contemporary Art Gallery, Print Gallery, Maestro Gallery, and many other art sections.
-Aside from paintings, there are also artifacts and implements reflecting the Cordilleran heritage.

-within Camp John Hay for that familiar flavor, freshly brewed and harvested from Baguio’s own cocoa farms.
+within Camp John Hay for that familiar flavor, freshly brewed and harvested from Baguio’s cocoa farms.

-Of course, ordering a cup of tsokolate is already a given, but it’s what you pair it with that counts.
 Sample some of their sweet delicacies as well, such as bibingka (rice flour cake), suman sa lihiya (rolled rice cake), turon de langka (banana and jackfruit fritters), or their more savory dishes like tocino kalabaw (carabao meat) or tocino pork, or a bowl of arrozcaldo (rice and chicken porridge) or beef bulalo (beef shanks and marrow).
-You can even try their chocolate in different variations: aside from the traditional blend, they also have a Baguio blend, cinnamon blend, as well as fruit flavors and fusions like orange, strawberry, and mint plus raspberry.
+You can even try their chocolate in different variations: aside from the traditional blend, they also have a Baguio blend, cinnamon blend, and fruit flavors and fusions like orange, strawberry, and mint plus raspberry.
+Of couhe wrse, ordering a cup of tsokolate is already a given, but it’s what you pair it with that counts.

 Operating since 1996, this unassuming garden restaurant made a business out of the drink that they prepare by hand.
 They whisk the fresh cocoa paste inside a copper pot called the batirol, until smooth enough to serve, sip, and enjoy amidst Baguio’s chilly weather!